nih-cfde/cfde-deriva/README-registry.md

 - For simplicity, the bulk of the registry's CFDE schema is made visible to the public, not requiring detailed reconfiguration.
 This includes the general informational/vocabulary tables of the registry.
+Only portal administrators can write to these tables.

-- The core `datapackage` and `datapackage_table` tables are configured with more-specific policies which override the schema-wide defaults to make these tables more restrictive.
+- The core `datapackage` and `datapackage_table` tables are configured with more-specific policies which override the schema-wide defaults to make these tables more restrictive for read access and to allow the automated submission system to perform certain updates.

 - The special built-in ERMrest client table is useful for converting low-level authentication IDs into human-readable display